JiarunZhou/PKIKP_Onset_Picker/README.md

 # Deep-Learning Phase-Onset Picker for Deep Earth Seismology: PKIKP Waves
-This is the repo for article: Deep-Learning Phase-Onset Picker for Deep Earth Seismology: PKIKP Waves
+This is the repo for article: Deep-Learning Phase-Onset Picker for Deep Earth Seismology: PKIKP Waves published on Journal of Geophysical Research: Solid Earth.

 ## Content
 - Trained model: